URL

 Technology.

 No books, notes, calculators and/or other electronic devices are allowed on in-class exams unless explicitly noted.
-To check your answers at home, you may want to use Symbolab Online ODE Solver or WolframAlpha
+Free programs like Symbolab Online ODE Solver or WolframAlpha are useful to check answers on your homework.

 Course Overview, Description, Purpose